 Executive Education

-These were some of the questions at the heart of the passionate and inspiring debates among participants at this year’s edition of the Open Society Justice Initiative’s summer school on Strategic Human Rights Litigation.
+These were some of the questions at the heart of the passionate and inspiring debates among participants at this year’s edition of the Open Society Justice Initiative’s summer school on Strategic Human Rights Litigation with a focus on climate change and digital technology.

 Who took part in the programme?

-29 lawyers and human rights advocates from just as many different nations and jurisdictions gathered at the Hertie School for an intensive five-day training with the Open Society Justice Initiative's leading advocacy and campaigning experts and renowned litigators.
+21 lawyers and human rights advocates from various nations and jurisdictions gathered at the Hertie School for an intensive five-day training with the Open Society Justice Initiative's leading advocacy and campaigning experts and renowned litigators.
+The participants came from 13 countries: Indonesia, Colombia, Mexico, United States, Kenya, Uganda, Nigeria, Zambia, India, Italy, France, Netherlands and Poland.

 The Hertie School's Executive Education team was honoured to host this inspiring delegation of human rights defenders, whose respective fields cover a wide range of battlegrounds – from LGBTQI+ rights to environmental issues and children's rights, as well as indigenous rights, gender-based violence and the fight for inclusion of people with disabilities.